Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Introduction

-In our opinion, these problems are due to the fact that the simulation-based analysis of ABMs (i.e., the inspection of models' simulations) is often \emph{handcrafted}, resulting in a time-consuming and error-prone process \citep[see also][]{lee2015complexities}.
-The simulation, operations research, and computer science communities have substantially advanced the engineering of such tasks, developing automatic techniques equipped with statistical guarantees \citep[see, e.g.,][ ]{10.5555/554952}.
-While cross-disciplines fertilisation has recently increased \citep{dahlke2020juice}, these developments are often overlooked by the so-called ACE (agent-based computational economics) community.
+In our opinion, these problems are partially due to the fact that the simulation-based analysis of ABMs (i.e., the inspection of simulations of models) is sometimes \emph{handcrafted}, i.e., there is not \emph{one} set of well-engineered procedures and tests widely accepted by the whole community and available as robust software artifacts, resulting in a time-consuming and error-prone process \citep[see also][]{lee2015complexities}.
+Notable exceptions are the R packages RNetLogo \citep{rnetlogo}, calibrar \citep{carrella2021} and freelunch \citep{carrella2021} that offer a number of statistical analysis techniques for ABMs complementary to the ones considered in this paper.
+The simulation, operations research, and computer science communities have substantially advanced the engineering of such tasks, developing automatic techniques equipped with statistical guarantees \citep[see, e.g.,][]{10.5555/554952}.
+While cross-disciplines fertilisation existed already in the previous century \citep[see, e.g.,][]{KWIATKOWSKI1992159}, and it has further recently increased \citep{dahlke2020juice}, these developments are often overlooked by the so-called ACE (agent-based computational economics) community.
 In Section~\ref{sec:outputanalysis}, we use the model by \cite{grazzini2012analysis} to illustrate an example concerning the identification of transient dynamics.

-In this article we introduce a novel fully-automated and engineered approach to ABMs inspection.
-We borrow the statistical model checking approach from computer science \citep{Agha18,LLTYSG19} to efficiently analyse stochastic simulation models and equip results with statistical guarantees.
-In particular, we propose novel, streamlined, parallelized and automated algorithms to carry out both \textit{transient analysis} (estimating the average dynamics of the model at specific time points and characterizing the associated uncertainty) and \textit{steady state analysis} (estimating the average dynamics of the model \emph{on the long run} by estimating and removing the transient period) -- and show that such algorithms are computationally efficient.
-We also equip our steady state analysis with a methodology for \textit{ergodicity diagnostics}, which provides indications on whether the model behaves ergodically, and thus on the the reliability of the steady state analysis itself.